-Marine Engineering, Marine Navigation, Naval Architecture, Marine Technician and Maritime Management Education and Training at the Marine Institute
+Marine Engineering & Navigation, Naval Architecture, Marine Technician & Maritime Management Education and Training

 Founded in 1925, Memorial University has teaching and learning facilities across Newfoundland and Labrador, and abroad, giving you diverse choice of where to study.
 Memorial is the largest university in the region, with 17,500 students engaged in full and part-time studies at under-graduate and graduate levels.
 Each year, the graduating class numbers in excess of 2,000 students, bringing the total number of alumni to more than 68,000.

 Undergraduate and graduate degrees, as well as diplomas and certificate programs are offered through the faculties (Arts, Business, Education, Engineering, Medicine and Science) and schools (Graduate Studies, Music, Nursing, Pharmacy, Human Kinetics and Recreation and Social Work).

 The Marine Institute, located in St. John, is one of the world’s most respected centers for marine education and applied research.
 Specialized programs and individualized learning are a strong basis for a professional education in the global oceans sector.